Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Notice the following about the above:

 Again, truthfully, this needs no commentary.
-If one can't see Jesus Christ in the above, it's because they don't want to, so no amount of exegesis will convince them otherwise, because they don't care about the truth.
+If one cannot see Jesus Christ in the above, it is because they do not want to, and it is likely that no amount of exegesis will convince them otherwise.

 Daniel gave a timeline from the rebuilding of Jerusalem to the Messiah, and then prophesied the death of the Messiah before the destruction of Jerusalem and the Temple, which occurred in 70 AD: